Anash-K/e-commerce/Readme.md

 E-Commerce MERN App

-A full-stack E-Commerce application built with MERN stack (MongoDB, Express, React, Node.js) and TypeScript, featuring a clean architecture, responsive design, and global state management using React Context.
+A full-stack E-Commerce application built with MERN stack (Express, React, Node.js) and TypeScript, featuring a clean architecture, responsive design, and global state management using React Context.

 Table of Contents